Skip to Content

 3. Next, stir in the pecan halves and sea salt.

-4. Once the pecans are coved in the glaze add the 2 tablespoons of heavy cream and quickly stir.
+4. Once the pecans are covered in the glaze add the two tablespoons of heavy cream and quickly stir.

-5. Then when the heavy cream bubbles up and evaporates pour the candied pecans into a baking sheet lined with parchment paper and allow it to fully cool.
+5. Then, when the heavy cream bubbles up and evaporates, pour the candied pecans onto a baking sheet lined with parchment paper and allow it to fully cool.

 6. Lastly, garnish the top of the baked pie with candied pecans.
-I choose to add the pecans in a circular pattern.
+I chose to add the pecans in a circular pattern.

-7. Serve the pie with a dollop of whip cream.
+7. Serve the pie with a dollop of whipped cream.

 8. Store leftovers in the refrigerator for up to 5 days.